bioinformatics-ua/dicoogle/dicoogle/src/main/resources/webapp/README.md

 Building the webapp of Dicoogle 2 requires Node.js 10,
 the final version of which is `10.24.1`.
-If necessary, it can be obtained with a Node.js version manager (nvm) or npm version 3 or higher is required, npm 6 is recommended.
+If necessary, it can be obtained with a Node.js version manager (nvm) or at the official [Node.js website](https://nodejs.org/dist/latest-v10.x/). npm version 3 or higher is required, npm 6 is recommended.

 To build everything for production (ready to be bundled for when creating dicoogle.jar):